all-the-data/Awesome-autism/README.md

 # awesome-autism

-A list of public figures who have been diagnosed with autistic spectrum disorder.
+A list of public figures who have been diagnosed with Asperger syndrome or autistic spectrum disorder.

 This list exists for the following reasons:
 1) To foster autistic pride